“Shhhshh! not too loud,” you say, kneading the various parts of my foot.

 I pass the phone to Lena.
 She speaks quickly to someone in her native dialect before putting the phone down.
 It is Maria’s daughter, she explains.
 She has just given birth to a son but the father says it is not his.
 The baby is different colour.

 I laugh, hugely relieved.
 “It’s all gibberish.
-A messenger of death, my foot.”
+A messenger of death, my arse.”

 I bend down to gleefully shake Maria out of her fainting stupor.